Kumkum (actress)

-Kumkum, born Zaibunnisa (08 June 1934 – 28 July 2020), was an Indian actress.
+Kumkum, (born Zaibunnisa Khan; 22 April 1934 – 28 July 2020), was an Indian actress.

-She acted in approximately 115 films during her career.
-She is best known for her roles in Mr. X in Bombay (1964), Mother India (1957), Son of India (1962), Kohinoor (1960), Ujala, Naya Daur, Shreeman Funtoosh, Ek Sapera Ek Lutera, Ganga Ki Laharen, Raja Aur Runk, Aankhen (1968), Lalkaar, Geet and Ek Kuwara Ek Kuwari.
+She is best known for her roles in Ankhen (1968), Lalkaar (1972), Mother India (1957), Mr. X in Bombay (1964), Dil Bhi Tera Hum Bhi Tere (1960), Son of India (1962), Kohinoor (1960), Ujala, Naya Daur, Shreeman Funtoosh, Ek Sapera Ek Lutera, Ganga Ki Laharen, Raja Aur Runk, Geet and Ek Kuwara Ek Kuwari.
 She paired with many film heroes of her era and was popular in roles alongside Kishore Kumar.

 Kumkum also acted in Bhojpuri films, starting with Ganga Maiyya Tohe Piyari Chadhaibo (1963), which was also the first ever Bhojpuri film.

-Early life
+Personal life

-Kumkum's birth name is Zaibunnisa Khan.
-She was born in a prestigious Muslim family to Sayed Manzoor Hassan Nawab of Hussainabad in Sheikhpura district of Bihar and Khursheed Bano.
+Kumkum's birth name is Sayyeda Zaibunnisa.
+She was born in a Shia Islam family to Sayyed Manzoor Hassan Nawab of Hussainabad in Sheikhpura district of Bihar and Sayyeda Khursheeda Bano.

-Kumkum married Sajjad Akbar Khan who hailed from Lucknow, India and worked in Saudi Arabia.
+Kumkum married Sayyed Sajjad Akbar Khan who hailed from Lucknow, India and worked in Saudi Arabia.
 Kumkum shifted to Saudi Arabia after her marriage and returned to India after 23 years in 1995.
-The couple had two children—Andaleeb Akbar Khan (daughter) and Hadi Ali Abrar (son).
+The couple have only one child— Sayyeda Andaleeb Sajjad Khan (daughter).